 This post contains affiliate links.
 Click here to see my full disclosure policy.

-Painting furniture with a brush and dipping directly into the paint can will form build-up on the edges.
+Brush painting directly from the paint can form build-up on the edges.
 That build-up leads to dried paint, rust, and other impurities getting into your paint.
-Nothing is worse than trying to pick out old paint clumps from a freshly painted piece of furniture.
+Nothing is worse than trying to pick out old paint clumps from freshly painted pieces of furniture.

-When you have finished the painting, pour the leftover paint back into the original paint can, making sure to strain it as you pour it back.
-This will keep all the impurities from going back into the paint can.
+When you have finished the painting, pour the leftover paint back into the original paint can and make sure to strain it as you pour it back.
 See the video below on how I strain paint.
 This helps keep the paint free of debris and helps the paint to last longer.

-It is extremely important to strain all paint and more so if you are using a paint sprayer.
+It is extremely important to strain all paint if you are using a paint sprayer.
 This will save you the frustrations of debris clogging up the sprayer and potentially ruining it.

-I have used the paper disposable strainers, and the mesh strainer part separates from the paper very easily.
-This creates more work and wastes a lot of paint by having to restrain again.
-I find it much easier to use these plastic mesh strainers instead of paper strainers.
+I have used paper disposable strainers, and the mesh strainer part separates from the paper.
+This makes more work, so I found it much easier to use these great plastic mesh strainers instead of paper strainers.

 Make sure you strain the paint as mentioned above as you transfer the opened paint to these containers.
 The other great bonus about these containers, it forces you to use a separate container to paint from.
 Just make sure you place a label on the FIFO container to list the paint brand and color.